Trump’s illness halts campaign just when it needs an October boost

 “They’re going to continue to run their campaign, and we’re going to continue to run our campaign,” Dunn said.
 “This is the time in the campaign where Biden wants to present his plans for the future.”

-Dunn would not say whether or when Biden’s campaign will put back their negative TV spots, which it suspended following the president’s hospitalization.
+Dunn would not say whether or when Biden’s campaign will put back its negative TV spots, which it suspended following the president’s hospitalization.

-Outside efforts to boost Trump continue apace, including a canvassing push by social conversatives under the banner of the Faith and Freedom Coalition.
+Outside efforts to boost Trump continue apace, including a canvassing push by social conservatives under the banner of the Faith and Freedom Coalition.

 “We’re currently knocking on 100,000 doors a day and sending out hundreds of thousands of text messages a day,” said Ralph Reed, the coalition’s founder and chairman.
 “We ramped up in early August, we’ve never slowed down and we’re not slowing down now.”